 What is a Personal Sound Amplifier?

 A personal sound amplifier is not the same thing as a hearing aid.
 People wear a personal sound amplifier in or on the ear.
 It amplifies sound so that you can watch TV quietly or perhaps hear children sleeping in the next room.
 They work by picking up noises with a microphone and amplifying the sound into your ear.
 They can be quite convenient for hearing noises no one would ordinarily be able to hear.
-Their intention is to give someone without hearing loss a kind of superpower of hearing, rather than make up for hearing loss.
+Their intention is to give someone without hearing loss a kind of superpower hearing rather than to make up for hearing loss.

-What is a Hearing Aid?
+What Level of Hearing Loss Requires a Hearing Aid?

 With the rising cost of hearing aids, many people turn to personal sound amplifiers because they are a cheap alternative.
 But the truth is that the FDA released guidance in 2009 stating that personal sound amplifiers are not intended for use by people with hearing loss.
 However, people with mild hearing loss do sometimes choose to use them.
 If you have more serious hearing loss, you should definitely buy a hearing aid.
 Talk to your audiologist about your options.